CCPM-IO/.github/CONTRIBUTING.md

 ### Labels

-This will follow the same set of labels described in the [Github Repo Maintenance SOP](Github%20Repo%20Maintenance%20SOP.md) of this document.
+This will follow the same set of labels described in the [GitHub Repository Maintenance SOP](GitHub%20Repository%20Maintenance%20SOP.md) of this document.
 PR labels should match the issue they address.

 ### Projects